MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/iolkaccounthelper-getmapisession.md

 ## <a name="return-values"></a>Valor de retorno

-S_OK se a chamada foi bem-sucedida.
-Caso contrário, um código de erro.
+S_OK se a chamada for bem-sucedida; caso contrário, um código de erro.

 ## <a name="remarks"></a>Comentários